 - Make her birth affirmation cards.

 - Put together a labor survival kit for her with nonskid socks, aromatherapy, chapstick, etc.

 - Frame a focal point to get her through tough contractions.
-The focal point could be a sonogram picture of your baby, or a picture of her favorite flower blooming, etc.
+For example, the focal point could be a sonogram picture of your baby or a picture of her favorite flower blooming, etc.